So You're Thinking About Hosting a Con...

 Calculate Your Budget

 You’ll know the majority of your budget needs once you sign your hotel contract (make sure you consider taxes, service charges and other fees on top of your catering).
-You should also add in funding needs for decorations, equipment/stage rental, buying/printing tote bags, materials used by artists to create centerpieces and name tags, guests (if applicable), printing of the conzine (if applicable), creation of a tee shirt template (if applicable).
+You should also add in funding needs for the following (if applicable to your con): decorations, equipment/stage rental, buying/printing tote bags, name tags, guests, printing of the conzine, creation of a tee shirt template.
+Keep in mind that some costs vary - catering and tote bags come to x per person, while things like decorations and guests need to be split over however many attendees you have - the fewer attendees, the greater cost per person.

 Once you figure out your outlays, estimate how much you might raise from fundraising, sales of merchandise, etc. Asking previous con chairs how many tees they sold and at what price and such will help you make your estimates as realistic as possible.
 Silent Auction and Orphan Table sales will be wild cards, too dependent upon serendipity to really build into your estimates unless you want to lowball an estimate.